Predicting the timing of peak oil: 1880s-1940s

 A correspondent named W.D.
 Hornaday, quoting oil industry executive J.S.
 Cullinan, described the concerns in a 1918 article for Tractor and Gas Engine Review titled "Petroleum consumption enormous."
 The article said, "There has been considerable discussion of late as to the possible length of time that the petroleum supply of the United States and the world will hold out."
 The article quoted Cullinan as saying, "It is just possible, so far as the United States is concerned, that the development and the exhaustion of the supplies may occur within the course of one human life.
 It is certain that unless radical changes from present methods are applied promptly, all sources of supply within the range of known drilling methods will be exhausted during the life of your children and mine."
 It turned out that radical changes from 1910s drilling methods were, in fact, applied promptly, and thus, the predicted timeframe was premature; but the underlying concerns (that the vastness of consumption would lead to shortages soon enough to worry about, regardless of the exact decade) did not disappear.

 Hubbert's model

 In 1956, M. King Hubbert created and first used the models behind peak oil to predict that United States oil production would peak between 1965 and 1971.

 In 1956, Hubbert calculated that the world held an ultimate cumulative of 1.25 trillion barrels, of which 124 billion had already been produced.
 He projected that world oil production would peak at about 12.5 billion barrels per year, sometime around the year 2000.
 He repeated the prediction in 1962.
 World oil production surpassed his predicted peak in 1967 and kept rising; world oil production did not peak on or near the year 2000, and for the year 2012 was 26.67 billion barrels, more than twice the peak rate Hubbert had projected back in 1956.

+Hubbert's 1956 peak projection for the United States depended on geological estimates of ultimate recoverable oil resources, but starting in his 1962 publication, he concluded that ultimate oil recovery was an output of his mathematical analysis, rather than an assumption.
+He regarded his peak oil calculation as independent of reserve estimates.

+In 1956, Hubbert confined his peak oil prediction to that crude oil "producible by methods now in use."
+By 1962, however, his analyses included future improvements in exploration and production.
+All of Hubbert's analyses of peak oil specifically excluded oil manufactured from oil shale or mined from oil sands.
+A 2013 study predicting an early peak excluded deepwater oil, tight oil, oil with API gravity less than 17.5, and oil close to the poles, such as that on the North Slope of Alaska, all of which it defined as non-conventional.

+In 1962, Hubbert predicted that world oil production would peak at a rate of 12.5 billion barrels per year, around the year 2000.
+In 1974, Hubbert predicted that peak oil would occur in 1995 "if current trends continue".
+Those predictions proved incorrect.